catseye/Tamsin/doc/Tamsin.markdown

 by rules with another scanner in effect, as long as they're in the same production.

-(another one that doesn't work under Falderal?)
+(another one that doesn't work under Falderal?  am I using the `subprocess` module subtly incorrectly, I wonder?)

         | main = ("c" & "a" & "t" → G) using $.char
         |      & ("dog" & return G) using token.